 (a) works for or provides services for or on behalf of the operator or a vendor, or

 (b) is a vendor at a gathering.

-(14) "Temporary Mass Gathering" or "Gathering" means an actual or reasonably anticipated assembly of 500 or more people, which continues or can reasonably be expected to continue for two or more hours per day, at a site for a purpose different from the designed use and usual type of occupancy.
+(14) "Temporary Mass Gathering" or "Gathering" means an actual or reasonably anticipated assembly of 1000 or more people, which continues or can reasonably be expected to continue for two or more hours per day, at a site or sites for a purpose different from the designed use and usual type of occupancy.
 A temporary mass gathering does not include an assembly of people at a location with permanent facilities designed for that specific assembly, unless the designed occupancy levels are exceeded.

 (15) "Vendor" means any person who sells or offers food for public consumption.